Pebble Hills HS science students create plastic-free edible water bottles

 The makeshift “water bottles” are jelly-like spheres for now, since students are just in the first phases of creating the product.

-To use drink the water, students just pop them in their mouths.
+To use, students just pop them in their mouths to drink water.

 “Some kids complain about the texture but that’s where they come in, how can you perfect it how can you make it better, what could you possibly do with it, some of the kids even bring their own drinks and they try to make it with other drinks,” Gomez said.